Giant Food Check Cashing: Fees, Limits, Accepted Checks & How It Works

 To cash a check at Giant Food, you will generally need a valid government-issued photo ID.
 Some locations may request additional information for certain check types or larger amounts.

-- Secondary ID (if requested): Utility bill, insurance card, or other supporting documentation
+2. Secondary ID (if requested): Utility bill or supporting documentation

-- Endorsement: Sign the back of the check only when instructed, and match the name on the front
+3. Endorsement: Sign the check only when instructed, and match the name on the front

 How to Cash a Check at Giant Food